elastic/ecs/rfcs/0000-User&HostIntegrationRFC.md

 -->

 * We have a couple fleet integrations under development.
 We want them to use these proposed ECS before being released.
-* Schema/ field sets defined here focuses on asset inventory datasources.
-Additional fields may need to be appeneded (ideally within this RFC lifecyle) to support the entity store needs.
+* Schema/ field sets defined here focus on asset inventory data sources.
+Additional fields may need to be appended (ideally within this RFC lifecycle) to support the entity store needs.
-* Due deligence is needed to avoid proliferation of field sets and validating business requiurements.
+* Due diligence is needed to avoid the proliferation of field sets and validate business requirements.
 * ?

 <!--